WINk (WIN) Price Tops $0.0013

-WINk (WIN) traded flat against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on March 23rd.
-In the last seven days, WINk has traded flat against the U.S. dollar.
-One WINk coin can currently be purchased for $0.0013 or 0.00000002 BTC on popular exchanges.
+WINk (WIN) traded flat against the dollar during the 24 hour period ending at 8:00 AM Eastern on March 30th.
 WINk has a total market cap of $403.24 million and $433.71 million worth of WINk was traded on exchanges in the last day.
+One WINk coin can currently be purchased for $0.0013 or 0.00000002 BTC on cryptocurrency exchanges.
+Over the last seven days, WINk has traded flat against the dollar.

 - Team Finance (TEAM) traded flat against the dollar and now trades at $2.58 or 0.00008136 BTC.